mitre-public/open-aria/open-aria-airborne/airborneDataSpec_v3.md

                               arrive at their closest point of approach (CPA).
 This is computed by assuming both aircraft's current speed and direction will not change

-title                         A human readable title for an event that includes Facility,
+title                         A human-readable title for an event that includes Facility,
                               callsign 1, and callsign 2.
 If a callsign is not available the aircraft's beacon code will be used in its place.
 Example "SCT--DAL335--N502SX"